Fabian-Schneider01/virtual-piano/README.md

 ### Introduction

 The project "Virtual Piano" was developed to offer RARS users the oppertunity to play a virtual piano as a tool included in RARS.
+You'll be able to change values of the MidiOutSync Sycall in runtime leading to different sounds everytime you change something in the GUI.
-In addition to the normal mode for making music, the virtual piano offers multiple functionalities, which are listed below.
-Besides playing the piano normally there is also an integrated mini-game mode which trains your brain by making you memorize a melody sequence.
-There are multiple difficulties from which you can choose.
-How the game works and additional information are written further down.
+In addition to the normal mode for making music, the virtual piano offers multiple functionalities, which are listed in the `Virtual Piano` section.
+Besides playing the piano normally there is also an integrated mini-game mode which trains your brain by making you memorize a melody sequence (symbolized through colors).
+There are multiple difficulties  which you can choose from.
+How the game works and additional information are written in the `Mini-Game Mode` section.

 ## Virtual Piano
-GUI of the Virtual Piano:
+GUI of the Virtual Piano

 ![basic_virtual_piano](https://user-images.githubusercontent.com/81293687/140512151-ba5aa52b-e2ef-447d-b806-8cf9025b8b2f.jpg)

 #### Description of the functionalities:
-* adjust: volume, duration and select one from multiple instruments
+* `adjust:` volume, duration and select one from multiple instruments
-* record: after the record button is pressed, everything you played will be stored
+* `record:` after the record button is pressed, everything you played will be stored in the .data-segment
-* reset: the reset button will delete the recording you've made before
+* `reset:` the reset button will delete the recording you've made before
-* save: after finishing a recording session, the save button copies an automatically generated assembly code to your clipboard, which you can include in a new .asm file.
+* `save:` after finishing a recording session, the save button copies an automatically generated assembly code to your clipboard, which you can include in a new .asm file.
 In runtime the recorded melody will be played with the adjusted volume, duration and instrument
-* play: the play button lets you hear the melody you've played in an recording session
+* `play:` the play button lets you hear the melody you've played in an recording session
-* game: the game button colors your piano key buttons to a specific color, as a preparation for the mini-game An in-depth paragraph about your project and overview of use.
+* `game:` the game button colors your piano key buttons to a specific color, as a preparation for the mini-game

 ### How to play